circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 This requires specifying a parallelism level and using the CircleCI Local CLI to glob or split test files.

-## Requirement

-Running tests in parallel requires the CircleCI Local CLI.
-For installation instructions,
-refer to the [Using the CircleCI Local CLI]({{ site.baseurl }}/2.0/local-cli/#installing-the-circleci-local-cli-on-macos-and-linux-distros) document.

 ## Specifying a Job's Parallelism Level